civier/saferm/README.md

 WARNING

-safermrf still does not handle a missing or improper SAFEFOLDER argument
+safermrf still does not handle missing or improper SAFEFOLDER or FOLDER arguments